VectorInstitute/forecasting-with-dl/README.md

 ## Main and dev branches

 The AI Engineering team are using dev branches (e.g. [dev_demos](https://github.com/VectorInstitute/forecasting-bootcamp/tree/dev_demos)) to indicate works-in-progress.
-We invite you to view and begin experimenting with these resources, but please note that all meterial currently in development is subject to be modified, perhaps significantly, ahead of the bootcamp.
+We invite you to view and begin experimenting with these resources, but please note that all material currently in development is subject to be modified, perhaps significantly, ahead of the bootcamp.